Updated March 2026

 Testosterone has vital roles in both men and women.
-The main differences are the amount of testosterone that men and women produce and the production site.
-Men, in general, have 10 to 20 times higher testosterone levels than women.
+The main differences are the amount of testosterone produced and the production site.
+Men generally have 10 to 20 times higher testosterone levels than women.

 In men, testosterone is produced in the testes and in small amounts within the adrenal gland.
 But in women, testosterone is made in the ovaries (most of this is converted to estrogen) and also in the adrenal glands.

 Testosterone is called an androgenic hormone because it stimulates the development of male characteristics.
+However, it is important to understand that testosterone is essential for both male and female health.
 Men can find out how to boost testosterone levels naturally here.

 Testosterone for women plays a role in embryonic development during pregnancy.
 Specifically, it signals to the cells of the genetically male embryo to develop as a male.

-Testosterone also plays a role in normal female physiology, and the small amount produced is crucial to the healthy functioning of most bodily tissues.
-In women, we know testosterone improves:
+However, testosterone also plays a key role in normal female physiology, and even small amounts are essential for healthy bodily function.
+In women, testosterone supports:

 - Bone density